2017 Newport City Council election

 Elections to Newport City Council were held on 3 May 2017 along with elections to the other 21 local authorities in Wales, community council elections in Wales and 2017 United Kingdom local elections.

-Councillors elected in this election will serve a five-year term due to new Welsh Government policy.
+Councillors elected in this election would serve a five-year term due to the new Welsh Government policy.

 The previous election took place on 3 May 2012.

-The next full election will take place in May 2022.
+The next full election took place in May 2022.